MasaakiYagi/Outlook2Excel/README.md

 Outlook2Excel

 ## Overview
-This code is basically for me.
+This code is basically for my environment.
 But if you can use it, it's ok to use it. hehe You can input data to an excel from outlook events automatically.

 ## Requirement